 More experimental apps, or perhaps a VR experience that your students have created themselves, are usually only accessible from Google Cardboard.
 But also established educational apps like Google Expeditions are only for the Google Cardboard platform.
 And because of the competition between Google and Facebook, an app like this will probably never come to the Oculus Store.
-You just miss a ton of content when you choose for an Oculus Go.
+You just miss a ton of content when you choose for Oculus Go as your only system.

 That’s quite a tricky question; we have noticed that we advice schools and teachers different things based on their specific situation.
-What we usually advise if you want to buy mobile VR sets, where you don’t depend on your students’ phones and want to have access to as much content as possible:
+Some general advice:

 - Don’t spend all of your money at once, VR hardware improves fast